BenSteg/SensorRealTimeDisplay/README.md

 0 ------ 0 ------ 0 ------ 0
 ```

 And when '-t' is used.
+Note titles do not need to be in any order.

 ```cmd
 >py SensorSerial.py -t TFHS WFSw TFLS